Metal (wuxing)

-In Chinese philosophy, metal or gold (金 (jīn)) is one of the five concepts that conform the wuxing.
-It is the return or the declining stage, and is associated with the west, dusk, autumn, loss, grief, and the White Tiger.
+In Chinese philosophy, metal or gold (金 (jīn)) is one of the five concepts that form the wuxing.
+It is the return or the declining stage, and is associated with the Western direction, dusk, autumn, loss, grief, the later years of life and the White Tiger.
 In Traditional Chinese Medicine, Metal is the young yin symbol of Yinyang philosophy, its motion is going inwards and its energy is contracting.
-It is related to the Zung solid organ the lungs, and the fu or hollow organ the large intestine, the noses, and the skin.
-The archetypal metals are silver or gold denoting something special or valuable.
+It is related to the Zung solid organ the lungs, and the fu or hollow organ the large intestine, Its energy has governance over the respiratory system including the noses, and the skin.
+The archetypal metals are silver or gold denoting something of selfworth, special or valuable.

 Attributes

 In Chinese Taoism and traditional Chinese medical theory and thought, some attributes of Metal are firmness, rigidity, focus, integrity, and quality.
-The metal person when excessive is controlling, cutoff and arrogant, set in their ways as metal can become very rigid.
-They are self-reliant and resilient and prefer to handle their problems alone.
-The metal person is also intelligent, business-oriented, and good at organization and stability.
-However, the metal person can also appreciate luxury and enjoy the good things in life.
-The metal person has strong impulses and generative powers that they can use to change and transform those who come into contact with them, just like metal can conduct electricity.
-The well-balanced metal person is calm, humble and honest as well as a good person with a focused mind.
+The metal person when excessive is controlling, cutoff and arrogant, set in their ways as metal can become very rigid, conversely when deficient can lack self-worth, aloof and easily brought to tears with grief.
+In balance the Metal constitution is self-reliant and resilient and able to handle their problems alone.
+They are also stable, intelligent, business-oriented, and because the nature of metal is to prioritise they are good at organization and recognising others talents.
+As the archetypical character of metal is that of a alchemist having strong impulses, generative powers that they use to change and transform situation and those who come into contact with them.
+The well-balanced metal person is calm, humble and always endeavours to be honest, considerate and a person with a clear, focused mind.

+The traditional Organs associated with this element are the Zung organ the Iung (yin), and the Fu organ the Large intestine (yang), the taste spicy, the pungent smell as it is connected to the nose and respiratory system, and according to the Ziwu Liuzhu the opening time for the Lung is 3-5a.m. and the Large Intestine 5a.m.-7a.m.